kwonghung-YIP/istio-testbed/service-entry/mysql/README.md

   mysql:8
 ```

-2. MySQL script to generate the traffic (traffic.sql)
+2. Prepare the MySQL script to geneate the traffic from Pod to external MySQL server (traffic.sql)
 ```sql
 drop procedure if exists dummy;